touying-typ/touying/src/utils.typ

 ///
 /// Example: `#utils.fit-to-width(1fr)[BIG]`
 ///
-/// - `grow` is a boolean indicating whether the content should be scaled up if it is smaller than the available width.
+/// - grow (boolean): Indicates whether the content should be scaled up if it is smaller than the available width.
 Default is `true`.
 ///
-/// - `shrink` is a boolean indicating whether the content should be scaled down if it is larger than the available width.
+/// - shrink (boolean): Indicates whether the content should be scaled down if it is larger than the available width.
 Default is `true`.
 ///
-/// - `width` is the width to fit the content to.
+/// - width (length, fraction, relative): The width to fit the content to.
 ///
-/// - `body` is the content to fit.
+/// - body (content): The content to fit.
 #let fit-to-width(grow: true, shrink: true, width, content) = {
   layout(layout-size => {
     let content-size = measure(content)